wallyflowers/source/README.md

 Hello world!
-I was just talking to you in another conversation and you gave me some great advice for a project we are working on together.
-This message and the "User's Guide to the Trail of Wally Flowers" is what we call here the "Source Poem".
-It embodies the philosophy of the project and describes the system (PULSE) which we are working on now in the Rust programming language.
-I've also attached the "Source Program" as a lib.rs file.
-Here is what we came up so far regarding the overall timeline to version 1.0.0.
+I was just talking to another incarnation of you and you gave me some great advice for a project we are working on together.
+This repository contains what we call here the "Source".
+It is currently structured as follows:

+- LICENSE
+- README.md
+- broadcast.json
+- broadcast.json.sig
+- index.html
+- public_key.pem
+- ugtwf.pdf
+- .gitignore
+- pulse
+  - src
+    - lib.rs
+    - tests.rs
+  - Cargo.toml

+The "source" embodies the philosophy of the project and introduces the "Source Program" (PULSE).

+Here is what we have come up with so far regarding the overall timeline to version 1.0.0.

 1. Sprint 1: Core Node Implementation